leia04/User-Activity-Log-Viewer-with-PostgreSQL-Indexing/README.md

 ## 9. Database Design

-The database schema is defined in `schema.sql`, which creates the `activity_logs` table.
-The sample dataset is loaded through `seed.sql`.
+The database schema is defined in `schema.sql`, which creates the `activity_logs` table and the composite B-tree index.
+The dataset can be loaded either from `activity_logs.csv` or generated using `seed.sql`.

 ### Table: activity_logs